Chapter 5

 cpdf -compress in.pdf -o out.pdf

-cpdf compresses any streams which have no compression using the FlateDecode method, with the exception of Metadata streams, which are left uncompressed.
+Cpdf compresses any streams which have no compression using the FlateDecode method, with the exception of Metadata streams, which are left uncompressed.

 5.3 Squeezing a Document